Pavlikeni: Honour

 Pavlikeni Point on Greenwich Island, South Shetland Islands is named after Pavlikeni.

 Changes in the city

 After Bulgaria became a part of the European Union Pavlikeni created a project, which was an idea to improve the city as a whole by using the European funds.
 Pavlikeni took over a half a million to improve its conditions of the city centre "Svoboda".

 The project was realised starting 10 May 2012, with having 120 days to be completed in.

 Economy

-The town had a factory for steel disc wheels and rims which exporta around ⅝ of the production to the European union market.
+The town had a factory for steel disc wheels and rims which export around five-eighths of the production to the European Union market.
 The other big factory in the town is Metarem, which makes farming transport machinery.
 There's also a cardboard factory.

 Food economy

 The town had one of the biggest companies in North Bulgaria for seeds, and a smaller factory for sweets and larger company for animal feed.